NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

 4. Click "Assign role"
 5. Search for "User" and click "Assign"

-Here is how trimmed version of an access token looks like:
+Here is how a trimmed version of an access token looks like:

 ```json
 {